iturdikulov/notes/my activities.md

 ---
-title: "My dialy activities and goals"
 tags:
   - "outline"
 date: 1678377600
 ---

+# My daily activities and goals

 This page contains actual lists of things I'm doing [[now]] (daily activities), long term goals and some other things.
 I need constantly check and update this